Blogs/AI

 What are Voice AI Agents?

-Voice AI agents are software systems that can understand spoken language, hold conversations, and respond with natural-sounding speech.
-They allow users to interact with applications using their voice instead of typing, much like talking to a human assistant.
+Voice AI agents are software systems designed to understand spoken language, maintain contextual conversations, and respond with natural-sounding speech.
+They enable users to interact with software through voice instead of text, functioning as intelligent conversational interfaces rather than scripted IVR trees.

 At a basic level, a voice AI agent listens to what you say, converts your speech into text, interprets your intent using an AI model, and then generates a spoken response.
 More advanced agents can also perform actions such as booking appointments, answering customer queries, retrieving information from databases, or triggering workflows in external systems.
 Because they operate in real time and can work across phones, browsers, and smart devices, voice AI agents are increasingly used in customer support, healthcare, sales, and internal business operations.